Prefabricated and modular homes can be a great option for homeowners looking to save time and money on construction.

 Energy-Efficient Heating and Cooling

-The big difference between a factory-built home versus one from the ground up is that a prefab house has already been built offsite, so it arrives at its destination ready for installation on-site like any other kind of delivered furniture to be assembled.
+The big difference between a factory-built home versus one from the ground up is that a prefab house has already been built offsite, so it arrives at its destination ready for installation on-site.

 - Building in a controlled environment – Less exposure to the elements like rain, snow, or drastic temperature changes.

 Quality control is much easier in a factory where you know exactly when and where everything takes place.
 This environment is much more predictable than a construction site, where several things can go wrong.